Tigress (band): History

-February 2018 saw TIGRESS open for Japan's Man With A Mission in London, followed by an appearance at Spring Break Festival in Poland on 21 April.
+February 2018 saw Tigress open for Japan's Man With A Mission in London, followed by an appearance at Spring Break Festival in Poland on 21 April.
 The band supported InMe in May, which was followed by the release of their third EP Who Cares.
 June saw the band perform on the Avalanche Stage at Download Festival.
 Towards the end of the year the band opened for The Xcerts and Skindred.

 May 2019 saw Tigress play Hit The North Festival in Newcastle.
 This was followed by a tour of the UK and Germany with Story Untold and Between You And Me.
 The end of the month saw TIGRESS release a cover of Massive Attack's Teardrop.

 In June 2019 Tigress played their first ever festival in Germany, performing at Theatron Pfingstfestival in Munich.

 July 2019 saw the band open for Bring Me The Horizon in Bologna, Italy.
 Enter Shikari were also on the bill.

 In early October 2019, Tigress went on a headline tour of the UK playing shows in Glasgow, Liverpool, Manchester, Birmingham and London.
 Towards the end of October, the band supported Skindred at Cwmbran Stadium in Cwmbran, Wales.

 In March 2020, Tigress announced they had signed to Humble Angel Records.

 In May 2020, Tigress were part of Five4Five Fest, a brand new stay at home online festival raising money for NHS Charities Together.
 The band played alongside Don Broco, Deaf Havana, Yonaka, Hot Milk, Stay Free, Lizzy Farrall, Rob Lynch, Lacey, Enter Shikari, As It Is, Fatherson, Trash Boat, Roam, The Dangerous Summer and Wargasm.

-In October 2020, Tigress released their single 'Choke', the song was accompanied by an animated music video by Aidan Stadler.
+In October 2020, Tigress released their single "Choke", accompanied by an animated music video by Aidan Stadler.
 The song was produced by Adrian Bushby and mastered by Harry Hess.

-In April 2021, Tigress announced their debut album "Pura Vida" (produced by Adrian Bushby and mastered by Harry Hess), followed up by the release of single 'Disconnect'.
-Josh Coombes, drummer of the band, directed the music video for the single.
+In April 2021, Tigress announced their debut album, Pura Vida, produced by Adrian Bushby and mastered by Harry Hess, followed up by the release of single "Disconnect".
+Drummer Josh Coombes directed the music video for the single.

-In August 2021, Tigress released 'F.L.Y.', the third single from their debut album.
-"Pura Vida".
+In August 2021, Tigress released 'F.L.Y.', the third single from Pura Vida.
+The album was released in September 2021.

-In September 2021, Tigress released their debut album "Pura Vida".

 In November 2021, Tigress embarked on a co-headline tour of the UK with Bleak Soul (fronted by ex.
 As It Is guitarist Benjamin Langford-Biss).
 The band played in Glasgow, Newcastle, Manchester, Liverpool, Birmingham and Bristol.
 Tigress and Bleak Soul were scheduled to perform in Brighton, Leeds and London, but were unable to do so, due to members of their touring party testing positive for COVID-19.

 In May 2022, the band were main support to Feeder in Newcastle and Nottingham on their Torpedo UK tour.